zrmaurer/open-source-labs/lab1.md

 ~~~
 Picture: ![Blocky](images/lab1Block.png)

 Types of Projects: Not sure.
-Strongest in C++/C. Would like it to be applicable to my life and/or interests.
+Strongest in C++/C, but working outside of those would be an interesting challenge.
+Would like it to be applicable to my life and/or interests.